What is Cisco vPC? A Complete Guide to Configuration & Benefits

 vpc 30

-The last step is to configure a standard LACP port channel on the downstream device (e.g., your server).
+The last step is to configure a standard LACP port channel (recommended) or a static channel-group on the downstream device (e.g., your server).

 Step 6: Verify Configuration Consistency